hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ### Monitor SpringBoot application from SkyWalking UI

-After build the Docker image *guopingjia/springboot-k8s-demo:pce* and push it to the *DockerHub* registry, we deploy the *SpringBoot* Web app to the Kubernetes cluster with the *deployment.yaml* manifest file:
+After building the Docker image *guopingjia/springboot-k8s-demo:pce* and pushing it to the *DockerHub* registry, deploy the *SpringBoot* web app in the Kubernetes cluster with the *deployment.yaml* manifest file:

 ```markdown
 $﻿ cat deployment.yaml